-Note: This solution is controversial and is not necessarily permitted by insurers or national authorities such as regulatory bodies, police etc.
+Note: This solution is controversial and is not necessarily permitted by insurers or national authorities such as regulatory bodies, police etc. Currently the standardisation organisations are dealing with describing such products in EN 50131-8.

 4 Organisation

 Aside from the mechanical safeguards and electronic measures (e.g. intruder alarm system and video technology, access control), organisational measures constitute the third element of the security system.